Xela3026/workflows-docs/docs/credential-vault.md

 <CustomisableImage src="/img/new-credentials-menu.png" alt="New Credentials Menu" width="400"/>

 Give your new credential set a name under 'Credential Set Name'.
 This will be used to help identify your credential set within your workspace.
+Then provide a short explanation of what the credentials set is for under 'Description'.
 Finally, click <Tag colour="#1582d8" borderColour="#1582d8" fontColour="#FFFFFF">SET</Tag> to finalise the initialisation of your new credential set.

 <br/>